Morrison Trail: Hiking options

 To complete the eastern loop of the Morrison Trail, begin by hiking south on the entrance trail for 0.5 mile to the first junction in the system, and then turning right and continuing for 0.2 mile to the next junction.
 Turn south on the cross-connector trail and follow it for 1.2 miles until it ends at the other side of the main loop.
 Turn northeast and follow the eastern side of the main loop for 2.9 miles as it eventually turns to the north and then back to the west, back to the junction with the entrance trail.
 Repeat that trail for 0.5 mile and reach the trailhead again after a total of 5.3 miles.

 To complete the western loop of the Morrison Trail, also known as the Rimrock Loop, begin by hiking south on the entrance trail for 0.5 mile to the first junction in the system, and then turning right and continuing for 0.2 mile to the next junction.
-Continue straight ahead, to the west.
-The trail eventually turns to the south above Allegheny Reservoir then back to the east, and at 6.7 miles from the previous junction it reaches the second junction with the cross-connector trail.
+Turn right, to the west.
+The trail eventually curves to the south above Allegheny Reservoir then back to the east, and at 6.7 miles from the previous junction it reaches the second junction with the cross-connector trail.
 Turn north on that trail and follow it uphill for 1.2 miles until it ends at the other side of the main loop.
 Turn east on the main loop and continue for 0.2 mile to the junction with the entrance trail.
 Repeat that trail for 0.5 mile and reach the trailhead again after a total of 9.3 miles.

 Completing the entire main loop without the cross-connector trail, which in turn requires completing the entrance trail in both directions, results in a hike of 10.8 miles.
 Completing the entire network as a figure-8, which requires completing both the cross-connector trail and the entrance trail in both directions, results in a hike of 13.2 miles.